OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions-v2.md

 ## How to use our Actions in your Workflow

 Octopus Deploy GitHub Actions can be easily incorporated into your GitHub Action workflow by including them as steps in your workflow YAML.
-Here is a simple GitHub Action workflow YAML to get you started.
+Here is a simple GitHub Action workflow YAML to get you started:

 ### Example YAML - Create and Deploy a Release
 ```